-Where to find the Image Manager Defining Images Ribbon: Configure Reference Data Images Using Images On diagram, right-click element Appearance Select Alternate Image Usage of the Image Manager The Image Manager's main use is to define pictures that can be used as alternate representation for elements in diagrams.
-For many business and networking diagrams the default appearance of an element such as a UML Class or Component can be replaced with an image from the Image Manager making the diagram more appealing to its audience.
+Usage of the Image Manager Manager The Image Manager's main use is to define pictures that can be used as alternative representations for elements in diagrams.
+For many business and networking diagrams the default appearance of an element such as a UML Class or Component can be replaced with an image from the Image Manager, making the diagram more relevant to its users.
 The Image Manager will also store images that are defined in included technologies.

-Options for the Image Manager The Image Manager allows Images to be imported in a variety of formats including Bitmaps and Extended Windows Metafiles.
+Options for the Image ManagerThe Image Manager allows Images to be imported in a variety of formats including Bitmaps and Extended Windows Metafiles.
 Images can be imported from the file system or conveniently from the Clipboard.